schemar/dotfiles/README.md

 - When you re-start NeoVim, `treesitter` should install its packages and `mason` should install all kinds of language servers and tools.
   Restart NeoVim.

-### i3

-Installation is based on Fedora i3 spin with i3 replaced with i3-gaps.

-See the i3 config for all keybindings.
-Most relevant:

-- `$mod` is by default "super"/"windows".
-- `$mod+d` to launch application.
-- `$mod+m` to see configuration options.
-- `$mod+Shift+e` to exit, lock, etc.
-- `$mod+r` to resize.
-- `$mod+p` to take a screenshot.
-- `$mod+Shift+c` to reload config.

-#### Monitor layouts

-The system includes [autorandr](https://github.com/phillipberndt/autorandr) to automatically detect and apply screen layouts based on the connected monitors.
-If you have a new layout set up using for example arandr, run `autorandr --save <name>` to save the layout with the given name.
-Autorandr should automatically apply this layout the next time the monitors are connected identically.
-You can manually load a profile using `autorandr --load <name>`.